dcsil/CSC491/other_pages/schedule.md

 Here is an example of the progress I would expect for each demo slot:

-- Demo 1: Decisions and Tech Stack, at minimum a Hello World application in your chosen language/platform
+- Demo 1: Decisions and Tech Stack, at minimum a Hello World application in your chosen language/platform.
+Explain why you chose your techs, similar to the Stack Decisions requirements in A3.
+How does this all support your product?
-- Demo 2: Your application running on CI, which means some basic tests (at minimum).
-It should also be launched onto the web / mobile
+- Demo 2: Show your application running on CI, which means some basic tests (at minimum).
+Show us your test harness, what library did you choose, what troubles did you have?
-- Demo 3: Minimal front end, mobile, and back end (as applicable).
-Starting code for any data models.
-Some functionality
+- Demo 3: You will describe a particularly tough technical problem you are working on, the troubles you’ve faced, and how you solved/are solving them.
 - Demo 4: Full software, general functionality, note any shortcomings or areas to improve.
-Identify all main use cases implemented
+Identify all main use cases implemented.
+Identify use cases to be completed.

+Please see the [demos section](../assignments/a6.md) for more details on demos.

 ## Assignments